 Your time is important and centralizing your inventory in one system is an essential time saver.
 Streamline your operations and build inventory counts into every item on the menu to guarantee your lunch special never gets oversold again.
 Kicked items will disappear from your menus—online and on-premise—in real time!
-The right point of sale means you never have to log in to multiple platforms to manage your inventory.
+The right point of sale system means you never have to log in to multiple platforms to manage your inventory.

 4. Online Ordering

 Are you managing a separate system for your online orders?

 This last year has trained your customers to expect to get all their favorite food and beverages to-go, and that expectation won’t be going away when you’re full-throttle on-premise.
 Make balancing online and on-premise sales seamless by consolidating into one system.
 With an integrated system all your inventory syncs from the same place (see #3); all orders, online or on-premise, print to a centralized printer, so staff can monitor orders in one place; all sales reports aggregate on the same dashboard, providing a comprehensive view of your business.

 5. Card on File

 Do you keep a rolodex of credit cards behind your bar?
 Or run a card for every order?